Jake ‘Boaster’ Howlett is putting on a show

 Howlett struggled to break into the already competitive League Of Legends scene but in 2020, Valorant was released.
 A hero shooter created by Riot, one of the biggest names in competitive games, the game features a variety of characters with unique abilities but still requires players to blast their way to victory.
 “It blended what I’d learnt from League Of Legends with a first person shooter like CS:GO,” explains Howlett.
 “I figured I still knew how to shoot heads,” so he quit his job and gave himself twelve months to make it as a pro.
 “It was a brand new game, so there were no set teams.
 I knew if I hit it with a rocket start, and could keep that consistency going forward, I could really set the pace and stay at the top,” he says of his decision to risk a well paying, dream-adjacent job for another shot at the spotlight.

 The gamble paid off.
-His SUMN FC Valorant team was aquired by Fnatic in 2021, with the Boaster-led team qualifying for all three major 2022 tournaments.
+His SUMN FC Valorant team was acquired by Fnatic in 2021, with the Boaster-led team qualifying for all three major 2022 tournaments.

 As well as being a beast in-game, Boaster has quickly become something of a rockstar in the Valorant scene, thanks to his larger-than-life personality, entertaining play style and out-of-game showmanship.
 YouTube is full of videos compiling his best moments, describing him as the “smartest and funniest Valorant pro ever” and seeing him play up to the camera.